ossrs/srs/README.md

 1. HLS aonly: The HLS audio only streaming delivery.
 1. BW check: The bandwidth check.
 1. Security: To allow or deny stream publish or play.
+1. Reload: Nginx supports reload, but not nginx-rtmp.

 ## Releases